 What about smoking preference?

-While Colorado State University is smoke-free, vape-free, and tobacco-free, some students may opt to use tobacco off campus.
-If you use tobacco or if tobacco use is a deal-breaker, this topic is one you should definitely bring up with a potential roommate.
+While Colorado State University is a smoke-free, vape-free, and tobacco-free campus, some students may opt to smoke off campus.
+If that’s dealbreaker for you, this topic is one you should definitely bring up with a potential roommate.